redstrate/Kawari/doc/src/acceptable_usage.md

 Additionally, here are some explicit limitations for contributions in our community:

 * All contributors must be in possession of a playable retail account to participate in the community.
-  * "Participation" does include the implication of using Kawari.
-We won't force you to leave if you're taking a break from the game, of course.
-But if we see you say: "Wow Kawari is so cool, I'm using it right now!" but you cancelled your subscription, we have to ask you to stop.
 * All contributors must not accept donations on behalf of the Kawari project.
 * Support for patches must only be made available[^2] _after_ they are publicly available in their respective region.
   * This means the game allows you to login, enter a retail World and actually play.